jchips/bee-social/README.md

 ## Description

 Bee Social is a web app for users who want to share posts with their friends.
-Users can sign up with their emails, log in, share posts with images or just plain text, edit & delete their posts, view other users' profiles, update their own profile (email/password), change their profile picture, and log out.
-There is also email validation and recovery if a user forgets their password.
-It's a fun and simple way to socialize with others by sharing a quick pic and comment!

-MERN full-stack app with CRUD operations (this is the front-end).
+Users can sign up with their email address, share image posts or plain text, edit & delete created posts, view other users' profiles, update profile and account information.

-TLDR: Web app that displays image/text posts added from multiple users.
-Uses MongoDB and Firebase to store users and enable them to create, edit, and delete their posts.
+> A fun and simple way to socialize with others by sharing a quick pic and comment.

 Note: The text posts used to be stored in MongoDB but after adding the ability to post images, I switched to using Cloud Firestore for all new posts.